Carelli Design

 Chassis type: two seat convertible

-Quantity of prototypes constructed: 8 units (complete vehicles)
+Quantity of vehicles constructed: 8 units (excluding prototypes)

 Engine